What is Dymista?

 How should I use Dymista?

 Use Dymista exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Shake the medicine bottle gently just before each use.